Micro-PHP/micro-kernel/README.md

 ### How to use the library

-Add the latest version of MicroDependencyInjection into your project by using Composer or manually:
+Add the latest version of micro/kernel into your project by using Composer or manually:

 __Using Composer (Recommended)__